Neel-Chudasama/morning-report-notifier/README.md

 1. GitHub Actions runs the workflow every morning at 7:00 AM (London time)
 2. The workflow executes `daily_run.py`
 3. This script:
+   - Sends latitude and longitude coordinates to a Supabase table from your phone via iOS Shortcuts
+   - Pulls the coordinates from the Supabase table and calculates commute time
    - Fetches today’s forecast and clothing advice
    - Retrieves the status of all London tube lines
    - Formats a summary message